 great release, selective inhibition

-What Is Cannabis-Assisted Psychotherapy?
+What Is Cannabis-Assisted Somatic Work?

-What Is Cannabis-Assisted Psychotherapy?
+What Is Cannabis-Assisted Somatic Work?

 Most of us don’t need more insight—we need our nervous system to finally feel safe enough to complete what it’s been holding.
 Imagine a snow globe that’s been shaken all day: thoughts spinning, chest tight, breath shallow, body braced.
 When the shaking stops, the globe doesn’t “think” its way back to stillness—it settles because settling is its nature.
-Cannabis-assisted psychotherapy can support a similar return: not by forcing release, but by creating the conditions for the body to regulate, build, and discharge held survival energy in its own timing.
+Cannabis-assisted somatic work can support a similar return: not by forcing release, but by creating the conditions for the body to regulate, build, and discharge held survival energy in its own timing.

 Most of us don’t need more insight—we need our nervous system to finally feel safe enough to complete what it’s been holding.
 Imagine a snow globe that’s been shaken all day: thoughts spinning, chest tight, breath shallow, body braced.
 When the shaking stops, the globe doesn’t “think” its way back to stillness—it settles because settling is its nature.
-Cannabis-assisted psychotherapy can support a similar return: not by forcing release, but by creating the conditions for the body to regulate, build, and discharge held survival energy in its own timing.
+Cannabis-assisted somatic work can support a similar return: not by forcing release, but by creating the conditions for the body to regulate, build, and discharge held survival energy in its own timing.

 The challenge